beveradb/sonoff-lan-mode-homeassistant/README.md

 2b.
 Capture during pairing: You can use the method described [here](https://blog.ipsumdomus.com/sonoff-switch-complete-hack-without-firmware-upgrade-1b2d6632c01).
 Despite this guide being quite old and for older firmware, the early part where the api_key is uncovered still works.
 Unfortunately this is only visible this way during pairing

 ## Installation
-To use this platform, copy switch.py to "<home assistant config dir>/custom_components/sonoff_lan_mode/switch.py" and add the config below to configuration.yaml
+To use this platform, unzip the contents of 'sonoff_lan_mode_r3' into your "<home assistant config dir>/custom_components/ directory and add the config below to configuration.yaml

+You will also need to be on Home Assistant v94.0 or newer (to pick up the more recent zeroconf dependency).

 ```
 switch:
-  - platform: sonoff_lan_mode
+  - platform: sonoff_lan_mode_3
     name: // Switch Name
     device_id: // Local IP address of device
     api_key: // [Optional] Custom icon for device